 Best Places to Live in Austin for Young Professionals

 Between the iconic food and bustling nightlife, picturesque lakes and mountains, and a motto like the “Live Music Capital of the World,” there’s no question why young people love Austin, Texas.
-But when it comes to moving down to the Lone Star State, the real draw to Austin is that it’s the perfect place to establish a career—for the last nine years, it’s been the fastest-growing major metro in the US.
+But when it comes to moving down to the Lone Star State, the real draw to Austin is that it’s the perfect place to establish a career.

 Whether you’re after the funky local shops, breathtaking outdoors, or trying to find the best place for kids, one of Austin’s many versatile neighborhoods will suit your needs.
-Below you’ll find descriptions of all the best neighborhoods for young professionals in Austin, and the median rent cost of each, provided by Rent Cafe.
+Below you’ll find descriptions of all the best neighborhoods for young professionals in Austin, and the average rent cost of each.

 Hyde Park is the ideal place for someone who loves nature, art, a little seclusion, and being a part of a community, but doesn’t want to be away from the action—or to commute in Austin’s notorious traffic.